How Japan's big plans for a 'hydrogen society' fell flat

 But the country's plan to expand its hydrogen market and slash greenhouse emissions has suffered delays and criticism over the fuel's green credentials.

-As G7 climate ministers meet this weekend in the northern Japanese city of Sapporo, here are some key points about the strategy:
+As G7 climate ministers meet in the northern Japanese city of Sapporo, here are some key points about the strategy:

 Ambitious plans